-Engineered flooring is the perfect combination of the durability and damage resistant nature of laminate flooring, with the irresistible appeal of solid wood.
-As a flooring option it’s especially attractive to those who wish to achieve a solid wood look in their home without having to panic about its upkeep.
-We’ve compiled all the information you need to learn here about engineered flooring and the costs that go with it.
+Engineered flooring is the perfect combination of the durability and damage-resistant nature of laminate flooring, with the irresistible appeal of solid wood.
+As a flooring option, it’s especially attractive to those who wish to achieve a solid wood look in their home without having to panic about its upkeep.
+We’ve compiled all the information you need to learn here about the cost of engineered wood flooring.

 Initial costs and things to consider